iosdal/terraform-devfest2019/README.md

 Before starting clone the entire project.

-This part require Terraform https://www.terraform.io/ (tested with v0.12.5) an Azure account and a service principal as described here:
+This part require Terraform https://www.terraform.io/ (tested with v0.12.5) an account on Terraform for remote state https://app.terraform.io and an Azure account and a service principal as described here:

 https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html